MolSnoo/Alter-Ego/Docs/developer_reference/commands/player_commands.md

 #### Description

 Tells you about an object, item, or player in the room you're in.
-The description will be sent to you via DMs.
 An object is something in the room that you can interact with but not take with you.
 An item is something that you can both interact with and take with you.
 If you inspect an object, everyone in the room will see you inspect it.
 The same goes for very large items.
+If there are multiple items with the same name in the room, you can specify which one you want to inspect using the name of the container it's in.
 You can also inspect items in your inventory.
 If you have an item with the same name as an item in the room you're currently in, you can specify that you want to inspect your item by adding "my" before the item name.
 You can even inspect visible items in another player's inventory by adding "[player name]'s" before the item name.
 No one will see you do this, however you will receive slightly less info when inspecting another player's items.
 You can use ".inspect room" to get the description of the room you're currently in.

 ## inventory